USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 USCIS premium processing is an optional expedited service that allows petitioners or applicants to request faster adjudicative action on certain designated filings by submitting Form I-907 and paying an additional government fee.

-For many employers and applicants, USCIS premium processing is one of the clearest ways to speed up a USCIS case because it creates a defined premium processing timeframe for qualifying filings.
-This is especially relevant in categories where timing affects business planning, such as some L-1 visa cases.
+For many employers and applicants, USCIS premium processing is one of the clearest ways to speed up a USCIS case because it creates a defined premium processing timeframe — measured in business days — for qualifying filings.
+This is especially relevant in categories where timing affects business planning, such as some L-1 visa cases and many H-1B and other employment-based filings.

 USCIS may satisfy the premium processing requirement by approving the case, denying it, issuing a Request for Evidence (RFE), or issuing a Notice of Intent to Deny (NOID).
 In other words, premium processing speeds up action, not approval.